zrepl/zrepl/docs/usage.rst

 ..
 NOTE::

-    To avoid duplication, the zrepl binary is self-documenting: invoke any subcommand at any level with the ``--help`` flag to get information on the subcommand, available flags, etc.
+    The zrepl binary is self-documenting:
+    run ``zrepl help`` for an overview of the available subcommands or ``zrepl SUBCOMMAND --help`` for information on available flags, etc.

 .. list-table::
     :widths: 30 70